Chapter 1:

 As time passed, his already unimpressive savings were spent on utilities and games, leaving him with only enough for the next couple of bills.

-Time was running out, but Yumino was tired of panicking.
+Time was running short, but Yumino was tired of panicking.
 The man had no problem that would keep him from working, but after a year spent at a black company, he refused to pick up any other job.

 He decided to instead focus on archery—a skill he had spent years polishing almost to perfection.

-In short, Yumino hated the idea of being just anyone.
+To sum up his views on life, Yumino hated the idea of being just anyone.
 He would not accept anything less than being the "main character."

 So he bet everything on his bow, but such a niche skill proved difficult to turn into stable income.
 He tried going to local competitions, but he was never able to make it to the big leagues.
 Today was another one of those attempts.